Jacqueline de Jong: Early career (1957–1990)

 In 1957 de Jong went to Paris and was employed in the boutique at Christian Dior in the meantime studying French and drama.
-After leaving for London spring 1958 studying drama at the Guildhall School of Music and Drama, she returned to Amsterdam September 1958 – 1961 and was employed by the Stedelijk Museum, the home of Modern Art there.
+After leaving for London in the spring of 1958 studying drama at the Guildhall School of Music and Drama, she returned to Amsterdam in September 1958 – 1961 and was employed by the Stedelijk Museum, the home of Modern Art there.
 She visited London in 1959 where she met Danish painter Asger Jorn, the founder of the CoBrA group, They became companions.
 He was forty-five years old, compared to her twenty years.

 She joined the Situationist International in 1960, and started to participate in conferences and the Central committee.
 After the expulsion of Constant Nieuwenhuys and his group, she became the Dutch Section of the organization.
 She did not accept the way the German section, also known as Gruppe SPUR, had been expelled and resigned.
 The cleft between the Debordists and the Second Situationist International grew, however she refused to join either faction, instead stating that people should act as situationists.

 Between 1962 and 1968 she edited and published The Situationist Times involving Gaston Bachelard, Roberto Matta, Wifredo Lam and Jacques Prévert in this project.
 In 1968 she was in Paris, printing and distributing revolutionary posters.

-From starting her activities as a painter, sculptor and graphic artist, she keeps on exhibiting all over Europe and the U.S.A.
+From starting her activities as a painter, sculptor and graphic artist, she keeps on exhibiting all over Europe and the United States.

 She created wall paintings for the Amsterdam town hall and a separate installation for the Nederlandse Bank.

 In 1970 she left Asger Jorn and moved to Amsterdam with Hans Brinkman later on a gallery owner and organiser of exhibitions and international Fairs.